 - Ski Joring is a thing in Colorado.
 This is skiing while being pulled by a horse!

 5 Colorado-Specific Things That Will Make You Fall Deeper In Love

 - Ski Joring: Explained earlier but worth saying a second time.
 Horse and riders race along while pulling a skier who’s holding onto a rope.
 The skier jumps and spears rings along a course.
-This is one of those things you have to watch and most likely convince your partner to try first.
+This is one thing you must watch and most likely convince your partner to try first.

-- Dinos and Dunes in the Colorado Desert: $2330 for 6 days and 5 nights.
-If you're traveling into town for a wedding and doubling it as a vacation, this is one of those random bragging right type of events to add to your list.
+- Dinos and Dunes in the Colorado Desert: around $3,000 for 6 days and 5 nights.
+If you're traveling into town for a wedding and doubling it as a vacation, this is a surefire bragging right type of event to add to your list.
 You’ll head into the Colorado desert and dig into the prehistoric past that hides in the canyons, mountains, deserts, and dunes.
 The trip includes a fossil dig, hot springs, giant dunes, and dinosaur adventures.

 - Little Thompson Observatory: $28 per person.
 Stargaze through an Apollo 11 telescope.
 The observatory offers cosmic lemonade, moon pies, and space trivia competitions with amazing prizes.
-Estes Park Memorial Observatory also offers astronomy fun.
+Estes Park Memorial Observatory also offers fun astronomy.
 Stargaze at the Gateway to the Rockies.

 - The Alleys of RiNo: $25 per person to tour the best graffiti, murals, and street art in the city.
 Atlas Obscura and the Scenic Suitcase guides you through the RiNo alleyways, where you can see art by caseykawaguchu, inkiegraffiti, Hollis + Lana and more.